swoyamrajbhandari/PichinchaBank_RD/Final-Submissions/Requirements Document/BancoPichincha-RequirementsDocument.md

 * **Increase Customer Base to 2 million:** Internationally, Pichincha Bank has roughly 1.5 million members.
 Stakeholders aim to increase this number to approximately 2 million, which shall increase the rate of transactions and further increase company profits.
 This metric can be attained through increased customer satisfaction, in doing so, customers may refer Pichincha Bank to their family and friends and therefore increase the total number of customers intending to process international transfers with Pichincha Bank.

 ## 2.5 **Product Vision Statement**
-The International Bank Transfer System will be integrated into the existing Pichincha Bank web and mobile applications and provides customers the ability to perform an international transfer without the need to meet with a bank employee in person.
+The International Bank Transfer System will be integrated into the existing Pichincha Bank web and mobile applications and provides customers the ability to perform an international transfer without the need to meet with a bank teller in person.
 The system will provide customers the ability to add and store international contacts to which funds can be transferred, as well as provide a digital interface for completing the RTA form, allowing customers to provide and submit the required information to complete an international transfer remotely.
-The functionality of the system also extends to administrative users, providing a review and processing portal for a bank employee to process international transfer requests created by a customer.
+The functionality of the system also extends to administrative users, providing a review and processing portal for a bank teller to process international transfer requests created by a customer.
 By providing an alternative to in person, paper form international transfers, the International Bank Transfer System aims to direct 80% of the international transfer customer base to a Pichincha Bank application, thus freeing teller resources for tasks requiring in person support.

 # 3.0 Scope and Limitations

 ## 3.1 Major Features
 The implemented system must be an addition to the current bank app which will facilitate international transfers.
-There is a customer facing side of the app and an employee facing side which each require different features.
+There is a customer facing side of the app and a teller facing side which each require different features.

 The major features of the customer facing side are: